helmecke/epubedit.nvim/README.md

       misc = "Misc",
     },
   },
+  validators = {
+    epubcheck = "epubcheck", -- or { "java", "-jar", "/path/epubcheck.jar" }
+    xmllint = "xmllint",    -- set to nil to skip XML linting },
 })
 ```

 `workspace_root` defaults to the OS temp directory.
 When set, the plugin creates uniquely named sub-directories inside the provided path.
 The `neo_tree` section lets you override the Sigil-style grouping order/labels used inside the neo-tree source.

+The `validators` table configures external tools used by `:EpubEditCheck`.
+Provide either a string executable or a list of `{ command, args... }`.
+Leave a value `nil` to skip that validator.

 ## Development